 How does UDL fit within MTSS?
 Well, as indicated in previous pages, Universal Design for Learning is designing with a purpose.
-It's design that is proactive and iterative, which that teachers are continuously learning from targeted & intensive/individual suports and interventions and incorporating those supports into their Tier 1 planning.
+It's proactive design that teachers are continuously learning from and using even in their targeted & intensive/individual interventions.
+It is also iterative design that should inform their proactive planning for Tier 1.

 Simply put, ULD is proactive, iterative, and intentional lesson design using the guidelines and expert learning as the framework for the design.